1918 Georgia Tech Golden Tornado football team: Auburn

 Tech beat Auburn 41–0 on a muddy field.
 Substitute quarterback B. Adams returned a kickoff 80 yards for a touchdown.
 The other five touchdowns were achieved by plodding through the mud.
 The first was on a pass from Buck Flowers to Joe Guyon.
 Flowers ran in the second, and Guyon ran in the third.
 Wally Smith made one, and Red Barron the last.

 The starting lineup: was Fincher (left end), Doyal (left tackle), Webb (left guard), Day (center), Mathes (right guard), Huffines (right tackle), Staton (right end), Barron (quarterback), Flowers (left halfback), Ferst (right halfback), and Guyon (fullback).

-University of Pennsylvania
+Penn

-Georgia Tech had a scheduled game with the University of Pennsylvania in Philadelphia canceled when the Spanish flu swept through Philadelphia.
+Georgia Tech had a scheduled game with Penn in Philadelphia canceled when the Spanish flu swept through the city.

 Postseason

 Awards and honors

 Center Bum Day was recognized as a consensus first-team All-American.
 He was a first-team selection by Walter Camp.
 Day's selection by Camp as a first-team All-American was a historic first; he was the first Southerner to be chosen for Camp's annual All-America first team, which had been historically loaded with college players from Harvard, Yale, Princeton, and other Northeastern colleges.
 Captain Bill Fincher was also a consensus All-American, as well as Joe Guyon.
 Fincher and halfback Buck Flowers made Camp's second-team All-American.